-Imagine you have just finished a business meeting with a potential new client, hoping to secure your next deal.
-Then, later in the day, the client does a search on Google to learn more about your business and comes across blogs and forums with negative posts about your business.
+Imagine you have just finished a business meeting with a potential new client hoping to secure your next deal.
+Then later in the day, the client does a search on Google to learn more about your business and comes across blogs and forums with negative posts about your business.

-If this happens, there’s a good possibility that you won’t be hearing from that client again.
+When this happens, there’s a good possibility that you won’t be hearing from that client again.

-More than one third of millennials believe their online first impression is more important than their in-person introduction.
+More than one third of millennials believe their first impression “online “is more important than their in-person introduction.
 That statement is definitely arguable, but it has its merits.

 Don’t give up just yet.
 Although you won’t be able to remove comments made by others on the Internet, there are still many different ways to run damage control.

 The worst thing you can do is nothing.
 You should always be active and respond to any posts or comments directed towards your company, regardless of whether they’re good or bad.
 For the positive ones, show your professionalism and thank them.
 For the negative ones, defend yourself, justify your actions, and don’t hesitate to apologize if needed.
 As long as you conduct yourself in a professional manner, audiences can be more forgiving than you think.

-You must ensure to monitor these things frequently.
 You can use free online tools like Google Alerts that will send you an email every time Google finds a new mention of a particular keyword in search results.
 For instance, if your business is called ABC Records, then this would be the keyword term that you want to be alerted for.